Ruislip Common, Hillingdon

 Early plans for the development of the Ruislip Manor estate (not to be confused with Ruislip’s Manor Homes) proposed building houses almost to the water’s edge, but negotiations with landowners King’s College saved most of Park Wood for the public in 1932.
 Four years later Copse Wood and Mad Bess Wood were also acquired.
 Ruislip’s first council houses were built shortly afterwards on Reservoir Road.

-Breakspear crematorium, on the west side of the common, is the second largest in London and is run jointly by the boroughs of Harrow and Hillingdon.
+Away from the lido on the west side of the common, Breakspear crematorium is the second largest in London and is run jointly by the boroughs of Harrow and Hillingdon.
 The Breakspear name is widely used hereabouts and this has given rise to unconfirmed speculation that Nicholas Breakspear, the only English pope, once lived nearby.